PRODUCT TRY OMNEST HOW TO BUY SERVICES ABOUT US

 Model of a critical region

-Modeling a critical region during execution of a software workflow; the pool allows only 1 request in flight
+Modeling a critical region during the execution of a software workflow; the pool allows only 1 request in flight

 (figure from the paper; click to enlarge)

-A request executing at a hardware simulation module first tries to allocate the required resources (passive ones like amount of memory or active ones like processor cycles) to proceed.
+A request executing at a hardware simulation module first tries to allocate the required resources (passive ones like the amount of memory or active ones like processor cycles) to proceed.
 If it is successful, it decreases the available resources accordingly and proceeds to be delayed for a specified amount of time by scheduling an appropriate event in the future event list.
 If not, the request is inserted into a queue for the required resource and waits.
-When encountering the scheduled event, the request deallocates the requested resources again, increases the available resources accordingly and retrieves the requests waiting in the appropriate queue to be scheduled immediately so that they can proceed to try to allocate the resources they require.
+When encountering the scheduled event, the request deallocates the requested resources again, increases the available resources accordingly, and retrieves the requests waiting in the appropriate queue to be scheduled immediately so that they can proceed to try to allocate the resources they require.

 The careful separation of software and hardware simulation modules has several benefits.
-First, it allows for software and hardware driven simulations, i.e. one may focus on detailed simulations of software workflows using rather generic and simple simulation blocks for the hardware components; or analyze the performance of a detailed simulation model of a special hardware component (e.g. a switch) exposed to typical cloud workload patterns.
-Second, the separation makes it straightforward to combine various software blocks with a single hardware module or vice versa, modeling e.g. several guest operating systems or virtual machines on one hypervisor or distributing requests to a cluster of physical nodes.
+First, it allows for software and hardware-driven simulations, i.e., one may focus on detailed simulations of software workflows using rather generic and simple simulation blocks for the hardware components; or analyze the performance of a detailed simulation model of a special hardware component (e.g., a switch) exposed to typical cloud workload patterns.
+Second, the separation makes it straightforward to combine various software blocks with a single hardware module or vice versa, modeling e.g., several guest operating systems or virtual machines on one hypervisor or distributing requests to a cluster of physical nodes.
 Third, the development cycles of new hardware and software architectures for clouds are generally decoupled, which can be nicely reflected in different development cycles for the associated simulation blocks.

-The framework enables capacity planning and supports design of new cloud designs in a timely and accurate manner by supporting the creation of new cloud simulations by gluing together basic and compound simulation blocks.
-The implementation of the building blocks themselves may be adapted to satisfy accuracy or execution time constraints of various performance simulation studies.
+The framework enables capacity planning and supports the design of new cloud designs in a timely and accurate manner by supporting the creation of new cloud simulations by gluing together basic and compound simulation blocks.
+The implementation of the building blocks themselves may be adapted to satisfy the accuracy or execution time constraints of various performance simulation studies.

 Read the full text (pdf)